-This is for all those Hario Mini Mill lovers who are curious how to make their hand grinder significantly more consistent by using a simple modification.
-If you’re not an owner of this fantastic hand grinder, check out its review!
+This is for all those Hario Mini Mill lovers who are curious how to make their hand grinder significantly more consistent by using simple mods to the rod and outer burr.

-?
-2020 UPDATE: The new Hario Mini Slim resolves a lot of the issues that this mod guide used to resolve.
+UPDATE: The new Hario Mini Slim resolves a lot of the issues that this mod guide used to resolve.
 While this mod will still work for older grinder models, I largely just recommend upgrading to the new, far-better version 🙂

-Back to the mod guide!
+Back to the Hario grinder mod guide!

-It’s no secret that the Mini Mill doesn’t exactly compete with a commercial grinder, but this little guy is definitely good enough for most people.
+It’s no secret that the Mini Mill doesn’t exactly compete with a commercial electric grinder, but this little guy is definitely good enough for most people.

 This problem is a result of two pieces, the metal rod and the outer burr, not being set in their places firmly enough.
 This enables some wiggling, which ends in unevenly ground coffee.

 Don’t use water on any of the ceramic pieces, it could shorten the grinder’s life.
 I just use a paper towel and little brush to get small particles off.

-The Metal Rod
+Step 2: The Metal Rod Mod